 INSTRUCTIONS

-- In a large bowl or bread tub, mix together the flour, salt, and yeast.
+- In a large mixing bowl or bread tub, mix together the flour, salt, and yeast.

 - Pour in the room temperature water and mix until incorporated - using a large spoon or clean hands.

-- Wet your hands and scoop to the bottom of the bowl to incorporate all the dry bits of flour.
+- Wet your hands and scoop to the bottom of the bowl to incorporate all the dry bits of flour as needed.

 - This dough will be shaggy and sticky.
 Be sure to incorporate all the dry flour.